 - From Diskit, reach Back Khalsar and take Agham Shyok road to reach Pangong

-- Total 190 kilometers to be covered
+- A total of 190 kilometers are to be covered on this day

 Pangong to Hanle – Day 9

-- Travel through Changthang Valley and reach Hanle via Man, Merak, Chusul and Loma.
+- Travel through Changthang Valley and reach Hanle via Man, Merak, Chusul, and Loma.

 - Overnight at Hanle

-- Total distance of about 170 kilometers
+- The total distance is about 170 kilometers

 - Travel time of 8 to 10 hours

-Hanle to Karzok – Day 10
+Hanle to Karzok – Day 11

-- Drive back to Loma from Hanle and reach Karzok via Nyoma, Mahe and Sumdo
+- Drive back to Loma from Hanle and reach Karzok via Nyoma, Mahe, and Sumdo

 - Overnight at Karzok

-- Total distance of about 150 Kilometers
+- The total distance is about 150 Kilometers

 - Travel time of 8 to 9 hours

-Karzok to Pang / Sarchu – Day 11
+Karzok to Pang / Sarchu – Day 12

 - Drive back to Sumdo from Karzok